jssteinberg/termcwd/README.md

 ## Use

-Call the function `termcwd#get()` to toggle a terminal for the window-local CWD,  opened in a split window.
-E.g., map it like so:
+Call the function `termcwd#get()` to open a terminal for the window-local CWD in a split window.
+E.g., map it like
+so:

 ```vim
 nnoremap <silent> <leader><cr> <cmd>call termcwd#get()<cr>